Causal Temporal Reasoning for Markov Decision Processes

 \section{Introduction}

 Temporal logic (TL) is arguably the primary language for the formal specification and reasoning about system correctness and safety.
-TL enables the specification and verification of properties such as \textit{``will an agent eventually reach the target while avoiding unsafe states?''} or \textit{``will the system return to some desired service level after a fault?''} TL has been successfully applied to the analysis of a wide range of systems, including programs~\cite{manna2012temporal}, cyber-physical systems~\cite{bartocci2018specification}, and stochastic models~\cite{kwiatkowska2007stochastic}.

-A limitation of existing TLs is that TL specifications are evaluated on a fixed configuration of the system, e.g., a fixed choice of policy or environment dynamics.
+It has been successfully applied to the analysis of a wide range of systems, including programs~\cite{manna2012temporal}, cyber-physical systems~\cite{bartocci2018specification}, and stochastic models~\cite{kwiatkowska2007stochastic}.
+A limitation of existing TLs is that TL specifications are evaluated on a fixed configuration of the system, e.g., a fixed choice of control policy, communication protocol, or system dynamics.
 That is, they cannot express queries like \textit{``will the system remain safe if we switch to a different, high-performance controller?''}, or \textit{``what is the probability of failure if we had applied a different policy in the past?''} This kind of reasoning about different system conditions falls under the realm of causal inference~\cite{pearl_2009}, by which the first query is called an \textit{intervention} and the second a \textit{counterfactual}.
 Even though causal inference and TL-based verification are very well-established on their own, their combination hasn't been sufficiently explored in past literature (see Section~\ref{sec:related} for a more complete account of the related work).
-This paper is a first step towards bridging these two fields.
+With this paper, we aim to bridge these two fields.

-We introduce the first probabilistic temporal logic that explicitly includes causal operators to express interventional properties (\textit{``what will happen if\ldots''}), counterfactual properties (\textit{``what would have happened if\ldots''}), and so-called \textit{causal effects}, defined as the difference of interventional or counterfactual probabilities between two different configurations.
-In particular, in this paper we focus on the verification of \textit{Markov Decision Processes (MDPs)}, one of the main models in reinforcement learning and planning.
+We introduce \textit{PCFTL (Probabilistic CounterFactual Temporal Logic)}, the first probabilistic temporal logic that explicitly includes causal operators to express interventional properties (\textit{``what will happen if\ldots''}), counterfactual properties (\textit{``what would have happened if\ldots''}), and so-called \textit{causal effects}, defined as the difference of interventional or counterfactual probabilities between two different configurations.
+In particular, in this paper we focus on the analysis of \textit{Markov Decision Processes (MDPs)}, one of the main models in reinforcement learning, planning, and probabilistic verification.
 For MDPs, arguably the most relevant kind of causal reasoning concerns evaluating how a change in the MDP policy affects some outcome.
 The outcome of interest for us is the satisfaction probability of a temporal-logic formula.